-The Oaken End Forest Site @ Silverbell Wood is a private, car-camping, ONE-SITE-rental, with stunning mountain views!
+The Oaken End Forest Site @ Silverbell Wood is a private, car-camping, ONE-SITE-rental, with fantastic sunset, mountain views!
 1-6 campers welcome!
-A lounging deck provides mountain sunset views from a 2200ft elevation.
+A lounging deck with picnic table, provides mountain sunset views from a 2200ft elevation.
 Deck chairs and post eyelets for slinging a hammock are provided.
-A short nature trail with small meditation deck, composting pit toilet, kitchen shelter and fire ring with flip grill round out the camping space.
-The Southern Appalachians in Western North Carolina is the nature-lovers' playground with hiking, biking, whitewater paddling, waterfalls, rafting, swimming, lakes, rivers, horseback riding, zipping and much more...
+Two out-and-back nature trails with decks/benches, composting pit toilet, kitchen shelter and fire ring with flip grill round out the camping space.
+The Southern Appalachians in Western North Carolina is the nature-lovers' playground with hiking, biking, whitewater rafting, waterfalls, swimming, lakes, rivers, horseback riding, paddling, zipping and much more...

-DRIVING: AWD or 4WD is REQUIRED to get to our campsite at ALL TIMES OF YEAR.
+VEHICLES: AWD or 4WD is REQUIRED to get to our campsite at ALL TIMES OF YEAR, no exceptions.
 No motorcycles or trailers allowed.